chriskrycho/v4.chriskrycho.com/content/typing-your-ember/ts-ember-update-part-2.md

 }
 ```

 Here, you can see that if something has *already set* the `aDefaultProp` value (before the class constructor is called), we'll use that value; otherwise, we'll use the default.
-(You can think of this as being something like default arguments to a function.)
+You can think of this as being something like default arguments to a function.
 In our codebase, we have started using [`_.defaultTo`](https://lodash.com/docs/4.17.4#defaultTo), which works quite nicely.
+In the old world of declaring props with their values in the `.extends({ ... })` hash, we got this behavior "for free"---but without a lot of other benefits of classes, so not *actually* for free.

 ### 2. No more shared state